 We didn’t let jetlag keep us at home when we arrived in London.
 In fact we got straight out exploring and letting our son experience the grass beneath his feet in a new country.
 He proved to us, from a very early age how resilient and interested he is in exploring new places.
 The whole trip was such a great confidence booster for us as parents too!
 We realised that we could travel far and wide with him, as long as we allowed him to have at least 1 nap a day, we could still get out with the stroller and see everything we wanted to.

-Bali by Flip Flop Globetrotters
+Traveling to Bali with a baby by Flip Flop Globetrotters

 Age: 18 months

 When our son was 18 months old we decided to travel with him for a year.
 We stayed in our own holiday house in Dahab, Egypt for 2 months and then decided to go traveling Bali with a bay.
 The both of us had in been in South East Asia before, but never with our little one.
 And for all three of us it was our first introduction to Indonesia.

 We chose Bali because it would be easy to find diapers and such for our son, but were a bit worried it might be too touristy for us.
 Through their blog I knew a Dutch family that lived in Sanur with their 2 small kids.
 So we decided Sanur would be our starting point.
 We even stayed in our blogger friends’ house (a gorgeous 3-bedroom 3-bathroom villa with private pool!) for a week when they were in Holland.